-The direction of the price movement at the given point of time is called trend.
+The direction of the price movement at the given point of time is called a trend.
 At any given point of time, a price either has to rise or fall or remains standstill.
 Read this blog to get a complete overview on trend and theory of retracement

 3. Flat trend or choppy trend

 During an uptrend, price line makes a constant formation of higher tops and bottom.
 As long as this higher tops and bottom can be identified in the chart, we are bound to say that the trend is up.